 • Outside scholarships are considered need-based aid, as is American Indian Funding.

 • Third party payments from the following sources are not considered need-based aid: Veterans Administration, Vocational Rehabilitation and State Services for the Blind

 Cost of Attendance:

 • All aid for a student must fit within the student’s Cost of Attendance (COA).
 Cost of Attendance is the calculated cost of attending the institution, including books/supplies, tuition and fees, and room/board.
-The COA is set by the college each year.
+The COA is set by the University each year.
 Any increase to a student’s COA is a professional judgment and, thus, requires appropriate documentation and review by a counselor.